Soft and fluffy Ottappams made in a clay pan…

-If you are using a new clay pan, you need to season it before you make the ottappam.
-First, you need to heat water in the pan so that the hot water would remove any smell in the pan.
+2- If you are using a new clay pan, you need to season it before making ottappam.
+Firstly, pour some water into the pan & heat the water so that the hot water would remove any smell in the pan.
 One of the ways to season the clay pan is by rubbing egg shells on the pan, keep doing this everyday and then try making the ottappam.
-For the first few days, it will stick to the pan after you use the pan for a couple of times it gets better.
+For the first few days, ottappam will stick to the pan after the pan has been used a couple of times it gets better & will be seasoned well.
+That’s the reason, I just took my mom’s ottappam clay pan that was already seasoned.

 Cooking Video: How to make Ottappam